 The Dragon Li may display rings around the tail and legs.
 The cat’s legs and tail are well-proportioned to the body.
 The tail is usually medium length and tapers towards the end.

 The Dragon Li is a lovable ball of energy.
 This cat is friendly and loves to be active.
 Find plenty of ways to keep your Dragon Li active, and you’ll have one happy cat.
+Consider cat trees and exercise wheels that encourage them to climb and move.
 Purchase interactive toys to keep your Dragon Li moving and puzzle games to keep them mentally stimulated and out of trouble.

 As with any new feline, it’s important to “cat-proof” your home, especially with the curious Dragon Li.
 Check for potential dangers in your house, including toxic plants and cleaners, and move them to a safe location where your cat can’t reach.